internetms52/dev-notes/reference-chain-lock-pattern/README.md

 # Reference-Chain Lock Pattern
-This pattern utilizes reference chaining between concurrent threads, where multiple threads share the same ReentrantLock object through references.
+This pattern utilizes reference chaining between concurrent threads, where multiple threads share the same Semaphore object through references.
 When the last thread releases its reference, the lock object becomes eligible for garbage collection automatically, eliminating the need for explicit cleanup scheduling or memory management.